uberhalit/SekiroFpsUnlockAndMore/README.md

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
 You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to support your custom resolution otherwise it won't show up correctly
-* due to how the game renders altering HUD is limited to 16:9 even on 21:9 resolutions
+* due to how the game renders the HUD is limited to 16:9 even on 21:9 resolutions
 * disabling automatic camera rotation adjustment on movement is intended for mouse users only, using it on a non-native windows controller can disable up-down controls
 * Player speed modification needs a loaded save before it can be activated
 * Player and game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution